#356: Shinny Dipping

 why am i stumped

-i had a hand
+i have a hand

 um